 Here, the parameter $\alpha_0\in \mathbb{R}_+^*$ has been defined by

-so that quadratic terms in the last line of \eqref{E-sexual-reproduction-iterations_n=1_Gaussian-quadratic} correct the rescaling $\bar{F}_0$ of $F_0$.
+so that the quadratic terms in the fist term of the third line of \eqref{E-sexual-reproduction-iterations_n=1_Gaussian-quadratic} correct the rescaling $\bar{F}_0$ of $F_0$.
 The new formulation will be obtained by an appropriate change of variables, so that the quadratic forms inside the above exponential get appropriately centered.
 To do so, notice that this formula involves as many variables $x_i$ as indices $i$ in the perfect binary tree $\Tree^2$.
-Indeed, we have sorted the different terms in \eqref{E-sexual-reproduction-iterations_n=1_Gaussian-quadratic} in such a way that the second line only involves variables $x_1$ and $x_2$ in the first level $\Level_1^2$ of the tree, whilst the third and the fourth line contain the terms involving the variables $x_{11}$, $x_{12}$, $x_{21}$ and $x_{22}$ in the second level of the tree $\Level_2^2$ ({\em i.e.}, the leaves $\Leaves^2$).
+Indeed, we have sorted the different terms in \eqref{E-sexual-reproduction-iterations_n=1_Gaussian-quadratic} in such a way that the second line only involves variables $x_1$ and $x_2$ in the first level $\Level_1^2$ of the tree, whilst the third line contains the terms involving the variables $x_{11}$, $x_{12}$, $x_{21}$ and $x_{22}$ in the second level of the tree $\Level_2^2$ ({\em i.e.}, the leaves $\Leaves^2$).
 We will divide the method into two steps.
 First, we will address the change of the variables indexed by the leaves $\Leaves^2$.
-Second, we will address the corresponding change of the variables indexed by the first level of the tree $\Level_1^2$.
+Second, we will perform the change of variables indexed by the first level of the tree $\Level_1^2$.

 $\bullet$ {\sc Step 1:} Change of variables for $x_{11}$, $x_{12}$, $x_{21}$ and $x_{22}$.\\ Consider some coefficient $k_1>0$ to be determined later and define the change of variables $x_{11}\rightarrow y_{11}$, $x_{12}\rightarrow y_{12}$, $x_{21}\rightarrow y_{21}$ and $x_{22}\rightarrow y_{22}$ given by